-- You can press the power button of the teaching pendant to shut it - If the operation software does not shut down properly, press and hold the power button of the teaching pendant for 5 to 10 seconds.
+- You can press the power button of the teaching pendant to shut it down. - If the operation software does not shut down properly, press and hold the power button of the teaching pendant for 5 to 10 seconds.

-riangle Caution
+(Caution

 Shutting down the system improperly may cause problems for the software.
-If the software has a problem after abnormal system termination due to the reason that the system is forcefully turned off by the power switch or the Power button of TP, or the power is out, contact local distributor.
+If the software has a problem after abnormal system termination due to the reason that the system is forcefully turned off by the power switch or the Power button of TP, or the power is out, contact Hanwha Precision Machinery.

-Turning Off Controllers 14.2
+15.2 Turning Off Controllers